DmytroLysachenko/starwars-test/README.md

-# Star Wars Info Web Application
+# Star Wars Guide Web Application

 This web application allows users to explore information on heroes, films, and starships from the Star Wars universe.
 Built with React and Next.js, it leverages a public API for data retrieval - [check out here](https://sw-api.starnavi.io).
 Testing is carried out using the Jest framework.